 Under Discover, find additional resources like video tutorials, forums, or the “Viz of the week” to get ideas about what you can build.

-Under Saved data sources, select Sample - Superstore to connect.
+In the Connect pane, under Saved Data Sources, click on Sample - Superstore to connect to the sample data set.
 Your screen will look something like this:

-The Sample - Superstore data source comes with Tableau.
-It contains information about products, sales, profits, and so on that you can use to identify key areas for improvement within your company.
+The Sample - Superstore data set comes with Tableau.
+It contains information about products, sales, profits, and so on that you can use to identify key areas for improvement within this fictitious company.

 After you connect to your data, Tableau does the following:

 Opens a new worksheet.
-This is a blank slate where you create your first view.
+This is a blank slate where you can create your first view.